Ivrea: Culture

-There are two main festivals in Ivrea, both celebrated during Catholic festivity but both rooted in more ancient city's traditions.
+There are two main festivals in Ivrea, both celebrated during Catholic festivity but both rooted in more ancient city traditions.
 One is the Carnival, its main celebrations taking place 40 days before Easter.
-The other is the patronal festival of St. Savino (Sabinus of Spoleto), celebrated the week of July 7.
+The other is the patronal festival of St. Savino (Sabinus of Spoleto), celebrated the week of 7 July.
 During the latter festivity, a horse fair takes place with a carriage exhibition and horse shows.

 Battle of the Oranges

 The core celebration of Ivrea carnival centres around the Battle of the Oranges.
-This involves some thousands of townspeople, divided into nine combat on-the-ground teams, who throw oranges at tens of cart-based teams — with considerable violence — during the last three fat carnival days: Sunday, Monday and Tuesday.
+This involves some thousands of townspeople, divided into nine combat on-the-ground teams, who throw oranges at tens of cart-based teams—with considerable violence—during the last three fat carnival days: Sunday, Monday and Tuesday.
 The carnival takes place 40 days before Easter and it ends on the night of "Fat Tuesday" with a solemn ceremony that involves a funeral in honour of the concluded Carnival.

-A Mugnaia is chosen among the citizens spouses.
-The legend has that a miller's daughter (the eponymous "Mugnaia") once refused to accept the "right" of the local duke to spend a night with each newly wed woman and chopped his head off.
-Today the carriages represent the duke's guard and the orange throwers the revolutionaries.
+A Mugnaia is chosen among the citizens' spouses.
+The legend has that a miller's daughter (the eponymous "Mugnaia") once refused to accept the "right" of the local duke to spend a night with each newlywed woman and chopped his head off.
+Today, the carriages represent the duke's guard and the orange throwers the revolutionaries.
 People wearing a red hat will not be considered part of the revolutionaries, and therefore will not have oranges thrown at them.

-The origin of the tradition to throw oranges is not well understood, particularly as oranges do not grow in the foothills of the Italian Alps and must be transported from Sicily.
-In 1994 an estimate of 265000 kg of oranges were brought to the city, mainly coming from the leftovers of the winter crop in southern Italy.
+The origin of the tradition of throwing oranges is not well understood, particularly as oranges do not grow in the foothills of the Italian Alps and must be transported from Sicily.
+In 1994, an estimate of 265000 kg of oranges was brought to the city, mainly coming from the leftovers of the winter crop in southern Italy.

-Sport
+Cuisine

+Eporedian cuisine is particularly appreciated for its desserts, including traditional Eporediesi biscuits, and patisserie cakes like Torta 900 and Polenta d'Ivrea.
+Fagioli grassi (faseuj grass) is another traditional dish from the town.

+Sports

 The town's football club, A.S.D.
 Montalto Ivrea, currently plays in Promozione Piemonte.

 The Ivrea Rugby Club plays in C1 Piemontese.

-Ivrea has been an host for the 2016 and 2017 Canoe Slalom World Cup.
+Ivrea was a host for the 2016, 2017, and 2024 Canoe Slalom World Cup, held at the Ivrea Whitewater Stadium.